3-Month Wedding Planning Timeline: The Ruthless Prioritization Playbook

 Get the Complete 27-Step Wedding Planning System

-Big decisions made.
-Now it's everything that makes the day complete.
+The big decisions are made.
+Month 2 is everything that makes the day feel complete.

 Groom: Rent or buy this week.
-Rental needs 2-3 weeks lead time.
+Rental needs 2 to 3 weeks lead time.
+Skip custom suits.

-Hair + makeup: Book a freelance artist.
-Trial run in month 3.
+Hair and makeup: Book a freelance artist with confirmed availability.
+Trial run scheduled for week 10.

 Week 6: Stationery and Logistics

 Invitations: Digital is perfectly acceptable at 3 months.
-Set RSVP deadline 3-4 weeks before wedding.
+If you want paper, use Minted or Zazzle with rush shipping.
+Set RSVP deadline 3 to 4 weeks before the wedding.

 Marriage license: Research requirements now.
-Some states have waiting periods.
+Some states have waiting periods (24 hours to 7 days in most; California and Hawaii have 0).

 Week 7: Decor and Ceremony

 Decor: Plan table arrangements and ceremony setup.
 Lean into what the venue includes.
-Source extras from Amazon, Dollar Tree, thrift stores.
+Source anything extra from Amazon, Dollar Tree, thrift stores, Facebook Marketplace.

-Ceremony: Write vows, choose readings, plan processional, select ceremony music.
+Ceremony: Write vows, choose readings, plan processional order, select ceremony music.

 Week 8: Food and Extras